-What are the risks?1,3 Propanediol is considered a safe and appropriate ingredient not just for cosmetic products, but also for ingested products like food.
+1,3 Propanediol is considered a safe and appropriate ingredient not just for cosmetic products, but also for ingested food products like certain baked goods.
 This ingredient has approval from EcoCert™ (an international recognized natural and organic seal) and the Natural Product Association (US based natural personal care certification).